Environmental Sciences

 ENVIRONMENTAL SCIENCE 220 – MINERAL, ENERGY, AND WATER RESOURCES WITH LABORATORY (NS)

 On Demand.
 Credit, four hours.
-No prerequisites.
+No prerequisite.
 Emphasis on the geologic formation and utilization of mineral resources, renewable and nonrenewable energy resources, and water resources.
 Includes historic development, uses, environmental concerns, and future potential of these resources.
 Three hours of lecture and one three-hour lab period per week.

 ENVIRONMENTAL SCIENCE 222—EVOLUTION OF THE EARTH WITH LABORATORY (NS)

 On Demand.
 Credit, four hours.
+No prerequisite.
 History of the Earth in the context of changing environments through time.
 Emphasizes biological systems interacting with global processes such as plate tectonics.
 Three hours of lecture and one three-hour laboratory per week.

 ENVIRONMENTAL SCIENCE 229—METEOROLOGY AND CLIMATOLOGY WITH LABORATORY (NS)

 On Demand.
 Credit, four hours.
+No prerequisite.
 Meteorology is the science of the atmosphere and the weather it produces.
 It seeks to understand the dynamics of the system in terms of available energy and how those dynamics produce the daily weather and long-term climate of the globe.
 Emphasis on the chemical components and physics of the atmosphere, meteorological processes, climate regions of the world, and climate change.
 Three hours of lecture and one three-hour lab period per week.

 ENVIRONMENTAL SCIENCE 230—FUNDAMENTALS OF GEOLOGY WITH LABORATORY (NS)